 After arguing back and forth I decide I don’t want to hear anymore and drive away.
-I am sent the number, as I am driving, to the other woman’s fiance and call him up to ask him some questions.
+I am sent the number to the other woman’s fiance and call him up to ask him some questions.
 He tells me he had just moved out a few days before and that they were no longer getting married.
 He tells me that on Memorial Day Amanda did in fact leave and go to “study”.
 He’s very helpful in affirming all of my fears.

 I decide I am too scared to go home.
 I have no idea what to do but I know I can’t go there.
 I drive to McDonald’s and call the pastor of a church I have been attending and tell him I need to talk.
 He gets me in contact with the church counselor and we set up a time to meet.
 I drive to the other side of town to a park I know that no one will never look for me in.
 During this time my phone won’t stop ringing, but I refuse to answer.
 My kids run and play and I wish I could join in.
 I sit under a pavilion.
 As I am sitting there I look down into the grass and discover a 4 leaf clover.

 After my counseling session I return home to find Thomas is there.
 I return the gun to his truck and begrudgingly go inside.
 I try and talk to Thomas eventually but he doesn’t care.
-He sleeps on the couch that night and left early the next morning for work.
-He never returned to stay again, staying with his mom or new woman.
+He sleeps on the couch that night and leaves early the next morning for work.
+He never returns to stay the night again, at home with his family.

 At some point the next day I discover that Thomas has taken everything out of our bank account, leaving it in the negative.